|

 - PENNY:

-English pet form of Greek Penelope, meaning "needle and
+English pet form of Latin Penelope, meaning "weaver of

 - PEONY:

-English name derived from the flower name, itself ultimately from the name
+English name derived from the flower name, peony, which was named

 - PEPCA: